Shahid Afridi: Pakistan Super League

-Other Leagues
+Other leagues

-In June 2004, Afridi signed with English county side Kent to play for them in three Twenty20 matches and one Totesport League match.
+In June 2004, Afridi signed with English county team Kent to play for them in three Twenty20 matches and one Totesport League match.
 Afridi played for Southern Redbacks in the 2009–10 KFC Twenty20 Big Bash.
 He was part of Ruhuna Royals in 2012 Sri Lanka Premier League but he returned to Pakistan midway through the tournament to attend his ailing wife.

 In January 2015, Afridi was signed by Northamptonshire Steelbacks for the 2015 T20 Blast where he reached to the final.
 In 2016, his services were acquired by Rangpur Riders for the fourth edition of Bangladesh Premier League.

 Shahid Afridi was part of the St Kitts and Nevis Patriots in the third season of the Caribbean Premier League.
 He was included in the squad of Jamaica Tallawahs for the sixth edition of Caribbean Premier League but pulled out before the start of the tournament due to knee injury.

 In 2018, Afridi was chosen as an icon player and captain by the Paktia Panthers in the first season of Afghanistan Premier League.
 In June 2019, he was selected to play for the Brampton Wolves franchise team in the 2019 Global T20 Canada tournament.
 In July 2019, he was selected to play for the Belfast Titans in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 For the sixth edition of Bangladesh Premier League, he was included in the A+ category and was signed by Comilla Victorians.
 In November 2019, he was selected to play for the Dhaka Platoon in the 2019–20 Bangladesh Premier League.
 In October 2020, he was drafted by the Galle Gladiators for the inaugural edition of the Lanka Premier League.

 In July 2021, he was picked by Rawalakot Hawks for the first edition of the Kashmir Premier League.
 He was also announced as the Brand Ambassador of the KPL.
 Initially he was picked by Muzaffarabad Tigers but later he parted ways with Muzaffarabad Tigers to join Rawalakot Hawks and led the team to the title.
 On 26 July 2021, Afridi was signed by Kathmandu Kings XI to play in Nepal's Everest Premier League.

 For the 2022 KPL, Afridi joined Jammu Janbaz as a mentor.
 Jammu Janbaz finished 5th and were eliminated in the group stage.
 In June 2022, he joined Mardan Warriors as a mentor for the inaugural season of Pakistan Junior League.